Community case of Covid-19 discovered in Whanganui - NZ Herald

 According to Whanganui DHB acting chief executive Graham Dyer, the case was discovered in the city on Saturday.

-It's believed the person travelled to Whanganui from the Waikato but remains in the city in self-isolation.
+It's believed the person travelled to Whanganui from Waikato but remains in the city in self-isolation.

-"It's very early at this stage, but interviews are underway to determine if there are any locations of interest in the region," Dyer said.
+"It's very early at this stage, but interviews are under way to determine if there are any locations of interest in the region," Dyer said.

 Whanganui Mayor Hamish McDouall said the discovery of a case in the region was an inevitability.